zsebtanar/zsebtanar/README.md

 - `level`: how many times user has to solve exercise to complete it (default value: **9**)
 - `difficulty`: how much time needed to solve problem (**1**: 1-2 mins, **2**: 2-5 mins, **3**:5+ mins)
 - `tags`: tags separated by comma (`,`) or semicolon (`;`)
+- `link`: you can create a link to an existing exercise by providing path to it in the following form: "Classlabel/Subtopiclabel/Exerciselabel"

+**Note**: If you create a link to an existing exercise, you don't need to do provide tags and you can skip **STEP 2** as well.

 This is a sample for `data.json`:
 ```